akka/alpakka/docs/src/main/paradox/jms.md

 ## Usage

+The JMS message model supports several types of message body (see @extref(javaee-api:javax.jms.Message)) and Alpakka currently supports messages with a body containing a @extref[String](java-api:java.lang.String) object.

+Use the case class @scaladoc[JmsTextMessage](akka.stream.alpakka.jms.JmsTextMessage$) to wrap the messages you want to send and optionally set their properties (see below for an example).

-### Sending messages to JMS server
+### Sending messages to a JMS provider

 First define a jms `ConnectionFactory` depending on the implementation you're using.
 Here we're using Active MQ.

 Scala
 : @@snip (../../../../jms/src/test/scala/akka/stream/alpakka/jms/scaladsl/JmsConnectorsSpec.scala) { #connection-factory }